sharkoil/variancepro/CLEANUP_RESULTS.md

 ## 🏆 **Cleanup Status: COMPLETE**

-**The VariancePro codebase is now significantly cleaner, more maintainable, and optimized for both development and production use.
+**The Quant Commander codebase is now significantly cleaner, more maintainable, and optimized for both development and production use.
 All original functionality has been preserved while dramatically improving code organization and reducing complexity.**

 ### Quick Start After Cleanup:
 ```bash